Objective

 Design and ideation

-Confident in the solution following thorough discovery, I designed and built the new screens with engineering collaboration, using our design system components.
-The solution included:
+Confident in the approach, I designed and prototyped the multi-page form in collaboration with engineers using design system components.
+Key features included:

 - One data point per page to reduce cognitive load

-- An email confirmation field to capture typos
+- Email confirmation field to catch typos before submission

-- A “check your details” screen for data review before submission
+- “Check your details” screen for review before final submission

 Continuous Improvement

-Future efforts will explore building trust by explaining why each data point is needed and showing progress to motivate users.
+Further optimisations, like removing confusing hint text, increased registration rates by 0.4%.
+Future work will focus on building trust by explaining why each data point is needed and visualising progress to motivate users.